-Nicholas De Genova (Ph.D., Anthropology, University of Chicago, 1999) holds a permanent appointment as Reader in Urban Geography, and is the Director of the Cities Research Group and is now Director of a new research group on Spatial Politics, in the Department of Geography at King's College London.
+Nicholas De Genova (Ph.D., Anthropology, University of Chicago, 1999) holds a permanent appointment as Reader in Urban Geography, where he has been the Director of the Cities Research Group and is now Director of a new research group on Spatial Politics, in the Department of Geography at King's College London.

 Previously, De Genova was Reader in Anthropology at Goldsmiths, University of London (2011-13).
 During the 2010-11 academic year, Professor De Genova was a visiting Scholar in the Center for the Study of Race, Politics, and Culture at the University of Chicago.
 During the spring and summer of 2010, De Genova was a Visiting Research Professor in the Institute for Migration and Ethnic Studies at the University of Amsterdam.
 In the Fall semester of 2009, he held the Swiss Chair in Mobility Studies as a visiting Professor in the Institut für Sozialanthropolgie at the University of Bern (Switzerland).
 Earlier in his career, De Genova was a professor of sociocultural, political, and legal Anthropology, Latino and comparative Ethnic Studies, "American" (U.S.) studies, and migration studies at Columbia University (2000-09) and Stanford University (1997-99).
 In 2007-08, he was a Marie Curie International Research Fellow at the University of Warwick (UK).

 Professor De Genova conducted extensive ethnographic research among transnational Mexican/ migrant factory workers in Chicago during the 1990s.
 His research concerned the conjunctures of racialization, labor subordination, and the politics of immigration and citizenship in the United States.
 His subsequent research concerned the politics of immigration, race, and citizenship in the United States in the aftermath of the so-called War on Terror, and the proliferation of securitization around human mobility, as well as the diverse experiences of migrant labor and borders on a global scale.
-Currently, he is especially interested in the intersections of migration, border struggles, and the production of urban space.
+Currently, he is especially interested in the intersections of migration, racialization, border struggles, and the production of urban space.